rsachdeva/illuminatingdeposits-grpc/README.md

 </p>

 # Features include:
-- Golang (Go) gRPC Service Methods with protobuf for Messages.
+- Golang (Go) gRPC Service Methods with protobuf for Messages
+- TLS for all requests
+- MongoDB health check service
-- TLS + User Management with MongoDB.
+- User Management service with MongoDB for user creation
-- JWT generation for authentication.
+- JWT generation for Authentication
-- TLS + JWT Authentication for Interest Calculations.
+- JWT Authentication for Interest Calculations
-- 30daysInterest for a deposit is called Delta.
+- 30daysInterest for a deposit is called Delta
+- Delta is for
+     - each deposit
-- Delta is for each deposit; each bank with many deposits and also a delta for everything!
+     - each bank with all deposits
+     - all banks!
-- Sanity test client included.
+- Sanity test client included
+- Docker support
+- Docker compose deployment for development

 # Docker Compose Deployment